ZelinC/Computional-Economics-in-Matlab/README.md

 # Computional-Economics-in-Matlab
-This file contains all the Matlab coding assignments that I submitted for subject ECON90055 Computional Economics at University of Melbourne
+This file contains all the Matlab coding assignments that I submitted for subject ECON90055 Computional Economics at the University of Melbourne